Networking does not work in a cloned Linux virtual machine

 6. Change directory to etc/sysconfig/network-scripts.

-For more information, see Editing files on an ESX host using vi or nano (1020302).
+For more information, see Adding/Deleting/Editing a host entry on vCenter server or ESXi host using vi editor.

 8. Activate the ethernet card by running this command: